noskisdead/dots/README.md

 > **Third note:** When you first open Obsidian, a prompt will appear asking if you trust this vault.
 This is necessary for the Catppuccin theme to work properly.
 Please accept it.

-> **Fourth note:** To use the Stylus extension in Firefox, you need to import the Stylus.json file from your home directory.
-Once imported, click on the "Update All" button to apply the changes.
+> **Fourth note:** To use the Stylus themes in Zen, you need to import the Stylus.json file from your home directory.
+Once imported, click on the "Check all styles for updates" button, then the "Apply all updates" button to apply the changes.

 > **Final note LMFAO:** Don't forget to execute `spicetify upgrade` after logging into Spotify